Gig economy

 Our page Registering for self assessment explains the registration deadlines and what to do if you miss the notification deadline.

-You only pay tax and NIC on your ‘profit’ – so if your income is £5,000 a year and you have £1,200 of business expenses (as explained under the heading Expenses below), you would only pay tax (and possibly NIC) on £3,800.
+You only pay tax and class 4 National Insurance contributions on your ‘profit’ – so if your income is £5,000 a year and you have £1,200 of business expenses (as explained under the heading Expenses below), you would only pay tax on your profit of £3,800.

 The amount of tax you pay on your profit depends on what other taxable income you have, as shown in the example below.

-Usually, tax and NIC are calculated for you automatically as part of completing your online self-assessment tax return, but it is useful to understand how it works.
-The detailed example of Colin below shows how tax and NIC is calculated using 2023/24 tax rates (the 2023/24 tax return is due by 31 January 2025).
+Usually, tax and National Insurance contributions are calculated for you automatically as part of completing your online self-assessment tax return or end of year tax return under Making Tax Digital, but it is useful to understand how it works.
+The detailed example of Colin below shows how tax and National Insurance contributions is calculated using 2025/26 tax rates (the 2025/26 tax return is due by 31 January 2027).

 Losses